Delta456/box-cli-maker/README.md

 ## Features

-- Make Terminal Box in 8️⃣ inbuilt different styles
+- Make a Terminal Box in 8️⃣ inbuilt different styles
 - 16 Inbuilt Colors and True Color Support 🎨
-- Custom Title Positions
+- Custom Title Positions 📏
-- Make your own Terminal Box style 📦
+- Make your Terminal Box style 📦
+- Support for ANSI, Tabbed, Multi-line and Line Wrapping boxes 📑
-- Align the text according to the need
+- Align the text according to your needs 📐
 - Unicode, Emoji and [Windows Console](https://en.wikipedia.org/wiki/Windows_Console) Support 😋
 - Written in 🇬 🇴